Channel Estimation for Pinching-Antenna Systems (PASS): Introduction

+The theoretical exploration of PA technology is still in its early stages, yet it has already garnered significant attention from both academia and industry.
+The authors of \cite{Ding2024} first provided a comprehensive performance analysis for PASS and proposed a non-orthogonal multiple access (NOMA)-enhanced PASS.
+Subsequently, related works have explored performance analysis \cite{tyrovolas2025performance}, {physical modeling and beamforming} \cite{Wang2025}, and minimum rate maximization for PASS \cite{10909665}.
+It should be emphasized that the existing works on PA optimization strategies hinge crucially on precise channel estimation.
 However, the channel estimation in PASS has not been investigated in-depth due to new challenges.
 Firstly, PASS introduces a fundamental challenge in channel estimation due to the highly coupled nature of the in-waveguide channel and wireless propagation channel between PAs and users.
 Each waveguide is fed by only one radio frequency (RF) chain, while it may carry multiple PAs.
 This setup necessitates the recovery of high-dimensional information from low-dimensional observations, resulting in an ill-conditioned underdetermined recovery problem.
 Secondly, the in-waveguide channel is deterministic and completely depends on the positions of PAs in the waveguide.
-Hence, no stacking of pilot signals can produce additional independent linear equations to solve the high-dimensional wireless propagation channel when PA positions are given in the channel estimation stage.
+Hence, no stacking of pilot signals can produce additional independent linear equations to solve the high-dimensional wireless propagation channel.
 Moreover, the dynamic nature of PAs with the plug-and-play capability complicates the channel acquisition.
 The activation locations of a large number of PAs can be adjusted in a specified region to improve user service.
-Therefore, the wireless propagation channel presents spatial non-stationarity and near-field radiation effects due to the large array aperture.
+Therefore, the wireless propagation channel presents near-field spatial non-stationarity effects due to the large array aperture.